ligma-dragon/Neural_Networks_From_Scratch/README.md

 ---

-This is a coure taught by seniors which helps us to get to knnow the basics and reach a respectable level of know how on NNs
+This is a course taught by seniors which helps us to get to knnow the basics and reach a respectable level of know how on NNs